yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 active: true
 duration: 30
 difficulty: Beginner
-summary: Get started with the mushr platform on your machine!
+summary: Run the MuSHR platform on your machine!
 weight: 1
 ---